simonvomeyser/simple-web-dev/resources/markdown/design-in-the-cloud.md

 I strongly believe in the fact, that all developers are only as good as their teams.
 In this article I want to talk a little about why I think *keeping your design in the cloud* is a low hanging fruit for team productivity - in every project that includes some stakeholder other than you.

-We developers seem to have a proclivity for closed curtains, dimmed the light and entering the Matrix while  avoiding distractions from the outside worlds.
-I admit, I really enjoy it sometimes.
+We developers seem to have a proclivity for closed curtains, dimmed light and entering the Matrix while avoiding distractions.
 But almost all projects that are not only for your personal use involve people we need to talk to.

-As much as concentrated, uninterrupted boxes of deep work (??? add link) improve your work, there is no benefit in coding a feature in record breaking time just to notice that
+As much as concentrated, uninterrupted boxes of deep work (??? add link) improve your work, there is no benefit in coding a feature in record-breaking time just to notice it's not what the customer or your team needed.

 I really love the quote from ???: